 Applicants are not eligible to audit laboratory, studio or seminar courses.

 Since permission to audit is on a space-available basis, applicants are not permitted to register until after registration of regular students is complete.

-A student in good academic standing who has not yet chosen a major or is in the process of selecting a new major is given the status of majorless.
-A student who is asked or opts to change her/his status to majorless must communicate this decision to the department chair.
-The chair will forward the decision to the student services officer in the Office of the Dean for approval by the appropriate faculty committee.
-Students should be admitted to majors a term before graduation.
+A student in who has not yet chosen a major or is in the process of selecting a new major is given the status of majorless.
+Students must be admitted to majors a term before graduation.

 The Intensive English Course (IEC), ENGL 100, is intended for students who have been admitted but have not met the Readiness for University Studies in English (RUSE).
 The minimum score for admission to IEC is 375 on the AUB EEE or 490 on the paper-based TOEFL (equivalent to 163 on the computer-based TOEFL [CBT] or 57 on the Internetbased TOEFL [IBT] or 350 on the Writing section of SAT I).

 Students are placed in either ENGL 100A (15 hours) or ENGL 100B (10 hours) based on their EEE and TOEFL and SAT I Writing scores.
 Students with scores of 375–449 on the EEE or 490–500 on the TOEFL (163–173 on the CBT or 57–61 on the IBT) or 350 on SAT I writing go into 100A.
 Those with scores of 450–499 on the EEE or 503–567 on the TOEFL (177–227 on the CBT or 62–87 on the IBT or 360–370 on the SAT I writing) go into 100B.